Rocka84/CacheTour/README.md

 BETA:
 -----
-This script is still very young and need some more love!
-If you find bugs or miss features, please report an [https://github.com/Rocka84/CacheTour/issues](issue on github).
+This script is still very young and needs some more love!
+If you find bugs or miss features, please report an [issue on github](https://github.com/Rocka84/CacheTour/issues).
 Or even better: fork this repo, make your changes and do a pull request.

 Features: